omseeth/gec_bea_2024/README.md

 x<sup>i</sup> needs amelioration (e.g. correct spelling, additional prepositions, etc.).
-In the seq2seq approach, the decoder should eventually produce output vectors y<sup>i</sup> corresponding to the final hidden state representation of vectors of x<sup>i</sup> where x<sup>i</sup> is fed into the encoder.
+In the seq2seq approach, the decoder should eventually produce output vectors y<sup>i</sup> corresponding to the final hidden state representation of vectors of x<sup>i</sup> where x<sup>i</sup> was previously encoded.
 Therefore, this task can be described as a "many-to-many" sequence modeling problem
 [(Kaparthy 2015)](https://karpathy.github.io/2015/05/21/rnn-effectiveness/).